 14. Financial Plan

-Key elements of the financial plan are balance sheets, income statements, projected cash flows, loan due schedules, costs and depreciation factors.
-Investors who you can draw on for funding will be most interested in revenue streams.
+Your financial plan should include elements like balance sheets, income statements, projected cash flows, loan repayment schedules, and depreciation factors.

 15. Marketing Strategy